mathiasertl/django-ca/docs/source/intro.rst

 #.
 Certificate revocation via CRLs and OCSP.
 #.
 Private key storage on the file system, in the database or in a Hardware Security Module (HSM).
 #.
 Management via command line and/or via Django's admin interface.
 #.
-Get email notifications about certificates about to expire.
+Get email notifications about expiring certificates.
 #.
 Written in Python 3.10+, Django 5.2+ and cryptography 45+.

 Please see https://django-ca.readthedocs.org for the most recent documentation.